schfug/scheduled_publish/README.md

 REQUIREMENTS
 ------------

-This module requires following module outside of Drupal core:
+This module requires the following module other than Drupal core:

  * Content moderation - https://www.drupal.org/project/content_moderation